-It started a month ago when my daughter’s preschool notified me that my 3-year-old had lice.
-Her teachers assured me it happens all the time but I was dying on the inside.
-I knew an email was about to go out to the other families in our class and it wouldn’t be long before someone figured out we were the ones to bring this scourge into the classroom.
+It started a month ago when my daughter’s preschool notified me that my three-year-old had lice.
+Her teachers assured me it happens all the time, but I was dying on the inside.
+I knew an email was about to go out to the other families in our class, and it wouldn’t be long before someone figured out we were the ones to bring this scourge into the classroom.

 Things only got worse that afternoon when we confirmed that not only did Jesse have lice, but my older daughter and I had it, too.
 At this point, my absolute disgust at the situation was only outweighed by the all-consuming shame I was experiencing.
 Everything I felt at six years old was coming back to me.
 What would people think of me?
 Was I dirty?
 Would anyone come over to my house again?
 Was everyone already talking about me?